dmaiasil/dmaiasil.github.io/content/_index.md

       css_class: hbx-bg-gradient
       # Avatar customization
       avatar:
-      size: medium # Options: small (150px), medium (200px, default), large (320px), xl (400px), xxl (500px)
+        size: medium   # small (150px), medium (200px, default), large (320px), xl (400px), xxl (500px)
-      shape: circle # Options: circle (default), square, rounded
+        shape: circle  # circle (default), square, rounded

   - block: markdown
     content:
       title: '🤖 My Mission'
       subtitle: ''
       text: |-
         My mission is to **build AI systems that are ethical, explainable, and impactful**, transforming how organizations use data to make better, more responsible decisions.

         I work at the intersection of **AI innovation, ethics, and real-world application**, leading projects that make machine learning both scalable and sustainable.

         As an **educator and international speaker**, I’m passionate about **democratizing technology** through inclusion and knowledge-sharing.
 I founded **Vem ser Dev** to empower Portuguese-speaking learners in Python and data science.

         Through my talks and collaborations, I aim to **bridge the gap between complex AI systems and human understanding**, inspiring teams and audiences to use data for good.

         📩 *Open to collaboration, speaking engagements, and initiatives that drive ethical innovation.*

         **So, what can data do for you?**

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
     design:
       columns: '1'

   - block: collection
     id: papers
     content: